 For CMV infections of the eye:

 - This drug is not a cure for CMV infections of the eye.
-Be sure your child stays under the care of the doctor.
+Stay under the care of your doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.